Noah-Bargisen/M295/README.md

 ## Contributing

-We welcome contributions to improve this project.
+I welcome contributions to improve this project.
 To contribute, please follow these guidelines:

 1. Fork the repository and create a new branch for your contribution.
 2. Make your changes and ensure they follow the project's coding standards.